Building Legacy and Capacity Webinar Three: Indigenous Perspectives on Evaluation in Indigenous Higher Education

 The third workshop and webinar in the series put a spotlight on data sovereignty and the importance of listening to Indigenous perspectives on evaluation in Indigenous higher education.

-Presented by James Smith (NCSEHE and Menzies School of Health Research) and Kim Robertson (Charles Darwin University), the webinar will review what is currently known about evaluation in Indigenous higher education contexts in Australia, followed by findings from James Smith’s 2017 Equity Fellowship project hosted through Charles Darwin University and sponsored by the NCSEHE.
-Key workshop outcomes will be presented and webinar participants will be given the opportunity to join the discussion with questions and comments.
+Presented by James Smith (NCSEHE and Menzies School of Health Research) and Kim Robertson (Charles Darwin University), the webinar reviewed what is currently known about evaluation in Indigenous higher education contexts in Australia, followed by findings from James Smith’s 2017 Equity Fellowship project hosted through Charles Darwin University and sponsored by the NCSEHE.
+Key workshop outcomes were presented and webinar participants were given the opportunity to join the discussion with questions and comments.

 - Professor James Smith — Professor James Smith is a Father Frank Flynn Fellow at Menzies School of Health Research.
 This role focuses on alcohol and other drugs harm minimisation.
 During 2017 he was a NCSEHE Equity Fellow, hosted at Charles Darwin University (CDU).
 Prior to this role, James was the Program Manager for the Whole of Community Engagement initiative within Office of the Pro Vice-Chancellor – Indigenous Leadership at Charles Darwin University.
 James has previously worked in a variety of executive and senior management roles in both the health and education sectors and has developed a strong background in health promotion and Indigenous affairs.
 He is the Editor-in-Chief and Consulting Editor of two major Australian journals and holds adjunct research positions at Curtin University, University of Sydney and University of Saskatchewan.